HeliosProfiles/DCS-F-5E-Profile-by-MadKreator37/README.md

 ### Version 1.0.3
 - Now incluses a night profile along with the standard one.
 There is anew button to "Transfer Control" directly between the two.
+- Tweaked color profile in the Day Version to more resemble the new "F5-E Remaster"
 - Cleaned up accessory keys in UI and merged them into a single "Keys" panel